pattonsgirl/Spring2022-CEG3120/Exams/finalreview.md

 ### Project

 - CF Template
-  - create three instances
+  - create one instance with public IP
-  - create one NAT gateway?
-Connect two instances to that?
+  - create one NAT gateway Connect two instances to that?
 - Configure load balancer
-- Configure hosts to hold unique content
+- Configure hosts in backend pool to hold unique content

 ## Week 9 & 10